 If you have questions about joining the Eagles, hopefully you will find the answer here.
-If not, please get in touch by emailing us as email@example.com.
+If not, please get in touch by emailing us at firstname.lastname@example.org.

 Q. How do I join?

-A. We feel that £25 represents excellent value for money when you take into account the coached club sessions, discounted transport to certain races and subsidised social events that we offer to club members.
-It’s far cheaper than a gym! £12 of your joining fee covers your England Athletics affiliation fee, which gives runners discounted entry to affiliated races and other benefits.
+A. We feel that £35 represents excellent value for money when you take into account the coached club sessions, discounted transport to certain races, league race entry fees and subsidised social events that we offer to club members.
+It’s far cheaper than a gym! £16 of your joining fee covers your England Athletics affiliation fee, which gives runners discounted entry to affiliated races and other benefits.
 Under EA rules you must also be an EA member and an Eagles member in order to race for the club.

 Q. I’ve asked to join the Eagles’ Facebook group.
 Why haven’t I been accepted?

 A. We encourage all club members to join the Ealing Eagles Running Club Facebook group.
 It’s by far the easiest way for us to communicate quickly and efficiently to our 700+ runners and it’s the place where you’ll find easy access to club information, updates on training sessions and club events.
 We restrict access to the group to paid-up club members, so you will need to have paid your joining fee before you will be accepted to the group.
 We also need to check members’ details against our membership database before we can accept them to the group, and this can take us a few days.
 Please do remember that the club is staffed entirely by volunteers – we aim to accept you onto the group as soon as possible and we thank you for your patience.
 Please also note that we can only check the membership database if we have your real name – if you use a different name for Facebook, please email firstname.lastname@example.org to let us know.

 Q. Do I automatically get a club running vest when I join?